The Life and Times of Patrick Henry

 Henry and his allies in the legislature passed only the occasional statute, often to provide relief to debtors, but they were generally successful in defeating or amending bills introduced by Madison and his allies.
 The major exception was Jefferson’s Statute for Religious Freedom, which Madison steered to passage in 1786.
 Although strongly committed to religious freedom, Henry opposed Jefferson’s plan of total separation of church and state, favoring instead the continuation of public taxation for the support of all recognized religious groups.

 Late in that same year, Henry declined reelection to the governorship, citing reasons of health and the need to look after his private affairs.
-A movement to strengthen the central government of the new nation was gaining force, which culminating in the Philadelphia convention of 1787.
+A movement to strengthen the central government of the new nation was gaining force, culminating in the Philadelphia convention of 1787.
 Henry remained committed to augmenting the resources of the Confederation government but suspicious of those who sought to replace it with a stronger central government.
 Virginia’s emerging Federalists hoped that he might be won over to their viewpoint, and he was among those chosen to participate in the Philadelphia constitutional convention.

 Henry declined the honor, citing a lack of funds.
 He was, however, clearly suspicious that the supporters of a stronger national government included many New Englanders who had favored a treaty with Spain in 1786 that, had it been ratified, would have sacrificed southern interests in the free use of the Mississippi River in favor of commercial advantages for northern merchants.
 When George Washington sent him a copy of the new constitution with a letter outlining its advantages in September 1787, just after the convention had adjourned, Henry composed a cryptic reply that made his deep reservations clear: “I have to lament that cannot bring my Mind to accord with the proposed Constitution.
 The Concern I feel on this account is really greater than I am able to express.”
 By the end of the year, James Madison regarded Patrick Henry as the greatest threat to ratification by Virginia.